New Fujifilm X-T3 brings a host of upgrades

 The increased readout speed from the sensor is also responsible for a reduction in rolling shutter over previous cameras in the series, and Fujifilm has stated that a future firmware update will bring Hybrid Log Gamma support to the camera.

-The company's Film Simulation options have also been fleshed out, with Colour Chrome Effect and Monochrome Adjustment functions within the Monochorme mode.
+The company's Film Simulation options have also been fleshed out, with the GFX 50S's Colour Chrome Effect and Monochrome Adjustment functions within the Monochrome mode.
 These are intended to emulate the kinds of looks one would achieve in the darkroom with different developers and paper choices.

 Other features include a 3.69 million-dot electronic viewfinder, the resolution of which matches that of the EVFs on many recent models, such as the Canon EOS R and Nikon Z7, and with a magnification of 0.75x, a 100fps refresh rate and a lag time of 0.05 sec, while on the rear is a 3-inch touchscreen.